 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-The Sites may include links to third-party websites, plug-ins and applications.
+The Site may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
-When you leave our sites, we encourage you to read the privacy notice of every website you visit.
+When you leave our site, we encourage you to read the privacy notice of every website you visit.